God and Suffering

 It is irrational, therefore, to dismiss any belief in a Higher Spirit because he or she refuses to comply with our culturally determined ideals of appropriate behavior, ideals grounded in our very limited understanding of the nature of reality, the cosmos, our spiritual destinies, or life after death.

-For the most part, our ongoing and progressive problems, whether individual, social, or national, are important problems that humanity must learn to solve for itself, just as a growing child must learn to solve problems and overcome the challenges of life.
+Our ongoing and progressive problems on earth, whether individual, social, or national, are important problems that humanity must learn to solve for itself, just as a growing child must learn to solve problems and overcome the challenges of life.
 Any wise parent knows that doting over their children and protecting them from every mistake does nothing to help them deal with the difficulties of life.
+Nor does it help them to achieve the profound self-confidence and robust courage of a truly spiritual individual.

-In Western culture, as in many other cultures, there is a long history of associating suffering with divine retribution—God’s punishment for the sins of the individual or the nation.
-But those familiar with the loving and merciful nature of God, know he does not punish or avenge.
-The truth is that all the terrible episodes attributed to God’s vengeance are either a natural event, a physical accident, or the inevitable consequence of misguided human actions.
+In Western religious culture, as in many other cultures, there is a long history of associating suffering with divine retribution—God’s punishment for the sins of the individual or the nation.
+But those familiar with the loving and merciful nature of God know he does not punish or avenge.
+The truth is that all the terrible episodes once attributed to God’s vengeance were either natural events, physical accidents, or the inevitable consequences of misguided human actions.

 We all make mistakes, but there is no need to appease a supposedly offended God through sacrifices or penance, nor is it necessary to whip ourselves or to wallow in remorse.
 It is inconceivable that any loving parent would condone such inhumane practices.